arif-ansari-03/Resources/Drafts.md

 }

 // now all the k - subsets such that summation of dp[s][i] (such that i is in s) is equal to k!, are cliques

+# Fractional knapsack median method
+## Michelle Bodnar, Andrew Lohr, CLRS Solutions
+First compute the value of each item, defined to be it’s worth divided by its weight.
+We use a recursive approach as follows: Find the item of median value, which can be done in linear time as shown in chapter 9.
+Then sum the weights of all items whose value exceeds the median and call it M. If M exceeds W then we know that the solution to the fractional knapsack problem lies in taking items from among this collection.
+In other words, we’re now solving the fractional knapsack problem on input of size n=2.
+On the other hand, if the weight doesn’t exceed W, then we must solve the fractional knapsack problem on the input of n=2 low-value items, with maximum weight W − M. Let T(n) denote the runtime of the algorithm.
+Since we can solve the problem when there is only one item in constant time, the recursion for the runtime is T(n) = T(n=2) + cn and T(1) = d, which gives runtime of O(n).